stevecallear/grappa/README.md

 ```

 ### Wildcard rules
 It is possible to register rules for external services, these can include a trailing wildcard.
-For example, the following will grant anonymous access to all health check methods:
+For example, the following will grant anonymous access to all health check methods.
 ```
 auth := grappa.New(grappa.HMAC(key))
 example.RegisterExampleServiceServerRules(auth)